jmcameron/category_list_test/README.md

 ----------------------------------------------

 * Download and install the plugin zip file: category_list_test.zip
+   * Note: when you click on the zip file..
 * In the plugin manager enable the 'Content - Category list test' plugin
 * Show the front page.
 Notice that the plugin adds